 - Lawn mower-related injuries can be devastating.
 They can result in serious injuries, amputations or even death.

-- Wait for the blades to stop completely before removing the grass catcher, unclogging the discharge chute, or crossing gravel roads.
+- Turn it off.
+Wait for the blades to stop completely before removing the grass catcher, unclogging the discharge chute, or crossing gravel roads.

 Additional Lawn Mower Safety Information